Credit Card Consolidation | Assistance with Managing Credit Card Debt

 • Costs of education and childcare

-Add up each of your monthly credit card bills using your minimum credit card payments.
+Add up your monthly credit card bills using your minimum credit card payments.
 Is the sum of your monthly expenses more than the sum of your monthly income, or does your income exceed your costs?

 Select a credit card debt consolidation option that suits your circumstances based on your total balance:

-Counseling services for debt
+Counseling Services for Debt

 • Depending on your income, several debt counseling agencies provide no-fee or low-fee services.